-The Friday Five is our weekly roundup of links to smart articles and helpful resources for healthcare professionals, family caregivers of terminally ill individuals, and those seeking information about hospice care and grief support.
+The Friday Five is our weekly roundup of links to smart articles and helpful resources across the Web.

 Welcome to House of Light, a blog produced and managed by the staff of Casa de la Luz Hospice.
 Casa de la Luz ("house of light" in Spanish) is a locally owned and operated hospice, serving the city and surrounding communities of Tucson, Arizona.
 Through this blog, we hope to offer education, information, and support about caregiving and hospice care to terminally ill patients and their loved ones.
 For more information, visit the contact us page.